MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/store-policies.md

 - The primary purpose of your product should not be to get users to click ads.
 - Your product may not do anything that interferes with or diminishes the visibility, value, or quality of any ads it displays.
 - Your product must respect advertising ID settings that the user has selected.
+- All advertising must be truthful, non-misleading and comply with all applicable laws, regulations, and regulatory guidelines.

 **10.10.2**